po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/03-Day/03-Day-LessonPlan.md

 * Answer any questions before proceeding to the next activity.

-### 4. Instructor Demo: Introduce Homework (5 min)
+### 4. Instructor Demo: Introduce Challenge (5 min)

-* Navigate to `02-Homework/Main` and run `npm i` in your command line.
+* Navigate to `02-Challenge/Main` and run `npm i` in your command line.

 * Run `node index.js` from your command line and demonstrate the following:

   * We will build a command-line application that will generate REAMDEs for us.

-  * You might actually want to use this application for all your homework in the future.
+  * You might actually want to use this application for all your Challenges in the future.
 It will also help keep each of your projects looking professional when you are applying for jobs.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):